Most projects strongly encourage running tests locally before opening a pull request (or before pushing new commits to an existing PR).

 Create a local development environment using the “How to create a local environment” guide.
 (Optional) You can create an environment with VS Code using the Create Environment command.

 Activate your environment and install your project in editable mode.
 Optionally, also install dev requirements, if your project has them.
-To do this, you can run in a terminal:
+How you do this depends on the project; most will have a section in pyproject.toml

 pip install -r <path/to/dev-requirements.txt>